webpack-contrib/eslint-loader/README.md

 ### NoErrorsPlugin

-`NoErrorsPlugin` prevents Webpack from outputting anything into a bundle.
+`NoErrorsPlugin` prevents webpack from outputting anything into a bundle.
 So even ESLint warnings will fail the build.
 No matter what error settings are used for `eslint-loader`.

 So if you want to see ESLint warnings in console during development using `WebpackDevServer`